Takeshi Rikio

-Takeshi Inoue (born December 20, 1972) known by his shikona Takeshi Rikiō (力皇猛, Rikiō Takeshi), is a Japanese retired professional wrestler, who worked for Pro Wrestling Noah.
+Rikiō Takeshi (力皇 猛; born December 20, 1972 as Inoue Takeshi) is a Japanese retired professional wrestler, who worked for Pro Wrestling Noah.
 He is also a former sumo wrestler.

 Sumo career

 He made his sumo debut in March 1988, after leaving junior high school.
 He joined at the same time as future yokozuna Takanohana and Wakanohana.
 He initially trained at the same stable as these two, Futagoyama-beya, but when former yokozuna Takanosato branched off to set up Naruto-beya in March 1989, Inoue was one of the young recruits to follow him to the new stable.
 He also changed his shikona, or fighting name, from Futagozakura to Rikio.
 In July 1993 he was promoted to the second highest jūryō division, becoming the first wrestler from Naruto stable to reach elite sekitori status.
 He was demoted from that division after just one tournament, but returned to jūryō in May 1994 and was promoted to the top makuuchi division in July 1996 after winning his second jūryō yūshō, or tournament championship.
 In September 1997 he was promoted to his highest rank of maegashira 4, but he did not take part in the tournament.
 This was initially said to be due to a liver disorder, but it was later revealed that relations with his stablemaster had broken down, and Rikio was forced to retire from sumo.
 Due to the dispute he was unable to have a formal retirement ceremony, but some of his friends in the sumo world organised an informal one for him in early 1998, with Akebono and Konishiki among the attendees.